-Appendix F - DOMAIN 2: PLANNING Teacher Date Observer Please attach your lesson plan, assessments, scoring guides, and/or rubrics to the Observatio one and to die avaa tha fall questions in preparation for the planning conference. is document.
-Please be pr epared to dis cuss the roll owing CLASSROOM DEMOGRAPHICS Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 Innovating Briefly describe the students in your classroom (e.g. number of students, gender, special needs, etc.).
-CONTENT Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 Innovating What will you do to help students practice new knowledge?
-What will I do to help students generate and test hypothesis about new knowledge?
-What will you do to help students interact with new knowledge?
+Teacher's C Conference Da ıte: Name: Observer's C Observation Name: me: Date: DOMAIN 2: PLANNING AND PREPARI NIC ENIAC TIME ON тит свот . - Please attach your lesson plan, assessments, scoring guides, and/or rubrics to this document.
+Ple ease be prepare d to discuss the tonoming dir estions in preparation for the planning conference.
+CLASSROOM DEMOGRAPHICS Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 Innovating Briefly describe the students in your classroom (e.g. number of students, gender, special needs, etc).
+ENACTING ON THE SPOT Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 Innovating What will you do to engage students in the lesson?
+What will I do to acknowledge lack of adherence to classroom rules and procedures?
+What will I do to establish and maintain relationships with students during this lesson?
+What will I do to communicate high expectation to student within this lesson?
+How will this lesson be organized as part of a cohesive unit?
 PLANNING AND PREPARING FOR LESSONS AND UNITS Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 Innovating How will you scaffold the content within this lesson?
 Please describe: The rationale for how the content of the lesson is organized The rationale for the sequence of instruction How the content is related to previous lessons, units or other content Possible confusion that may impact the lesson?
-How does the lesson progress within the unit over time?
-Please describe: How lessons within the unit progress toward deep understanding and transfer of contentDescribe how students will make choice and take initiativesHow learning will be extended?
-How will you align this lesson with established content standards identified by the district and the manner in which the content should be sequenced?
-Please describe: • Important content (scope) identified by the district • Sequence of the content to be taught as identified by the district PLANNING AND PREPARING FOR USE OF RESOURCES AND TECHNOLOGY Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 Innovating How will the resources and materials that you select be used to enhance students' understanding of the content?
-Please describe the resources that will be used: Traditional resources Technology that offer little support for schooling?
+Tow does the lesson progress within the unit over time?
+Please describe: How lessons within the unit progress toward deep understanding and transfer of content Describe how students will make choice and take initiatives How learning will be extended?
+Tow will you align this lesson with established content standards identified by the listrict and the manner in which the content should be sequenced?
+Please describe: Important content (scope) identified by the district Sequence of the content to be taught as identified by the district PLANNING AND PREPARING FOR USE OF RESOURCES AND TECHNOLOGY Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 Innovating How will the resources and materials that you select be used to enhance students' anderstanding of the content?
+Please describe the resources that will be used: Traditional resources Technology T10 T11 T10 T1 2 T14 PLANNING AND PREPARING FOR SPECIAL NEEDS OF STUDENTS Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 Innovating How do you plan to address the special needs of your students to include special education students, ELL students and students who come from home environments hat offer little support for schooling? nat offer little support for schooling?
+Please describe: Specific accommodations to be made